idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/numerical_diffusion.md

 ## RDG(P0)

+In RDG, the variables (just the tracer in this case) are constant-monomial, that is, they are constant throughout the element.
+This means MOOSE behaves like a Finite Volume Method, and it means that the output looks less smooth than the usual linear-Lagrange variables (the figures below display "stepped" results).
 The MOOSE input file is:

 !listing modules/rdg/test/tests/advection_1d/rdgP0.i